Shree Rukmani Kund

-Shree Rukmani Kund is a reservoir surrounded by mountains in the middle of the Sivalik Hills Forest in Bilaspur district, Himachal Pradesh, India.
+Shree Rukmani Kund is a water reservoir surrounded by mountains in the middle of the Sivalik Hills Forest in Bilaspur district, Himachal Pradesh, India.
 Rukmani Kund, 28 km from Bilaspur, was selected in HGKK (Har Gaon Ki Kahani Programme) for the year 2012–2013.Rukmani Kund is considered the place of sacrifice of Rukmani and a Mela (fair) has been started here since some years on the name of sacrificer.
 A small temple has also been constructed here.
 It is the source of water supply for so many villages in the area.

 How to Reach

 There is no direct bus to Rukmani Kund.
 If you are traveling through Bus then Auhar is last bus stop for you.
 If you have your personal vehicle then the road leading to the Rukmani Kund bifurcates from Bhaged Village, towards Auhar on the Shimla-Dharamshala Highway.
 If you want to go on foot then a path lead to Rukmani from a kilometer ahead on Auhar-Rishikesh road.
 If you want to continue in your personal vehicle then you have to go 3 km ahead on Auhar-Gehrwin road and there is a kuchha road of almost 2 km which takes you to the Rukmani Kund.